testingisdocumenting/znai/td-documentation/documentation/features/code-snippets.md

 This method attempts to guess the language and highlight accordingly.
 Markdown used to create code snippet above follows

-:include-text-file: code-snippets.md {startLine: 'interface PriceService', numberOfLines: 3, lang: 'markdown', title: 'markdown'}
+:include-text-file: code-snippets.md {startLine: '# Auto Highlight', numberOfLines: 9, lang: 'markdown', title: 'markdown'}

 # Specifying Language

 You can also specify a language.
 That maybe useful if there is the snippet is not large enough for auto detection.

 ```javascript
 import React, {Component} from 'react'